 The human research committee will be composed of representatives of varied backgrounds to ensure the competent, complete, and professional review of human research activities.
-No member of the committee may be directly involved in the proposed human research or have administrative approval authority over the proposed human research except in connection with his responsibilities as a member of the committee.
-In deciding whether to approve proposed human research, the committee will consider the factors listed in Va.
+No member of the committee may be directly involved in the proposed human research or have administrative approval authority over the proposed human research except in connection with his responsibilities as a member of the committee will consider the factors listed in Va.
 Code § 32.1-162.19.